openlab-at-city-tech/openlab/wp-content/plugins/echo-knowledge-base/readme.txt

 **A:** Echo Knowledge Base **Pro** unlocks a range of advanced features and add-ons:

 * **AI Content Analysis:** Automatically evaluate article quality with tags analysis, readability scoring, and gap analysis.
 Prioritize improvements based on article traffic and get AI-powered recommendations to enhance your documentation.
-* **AI Advanced Search:** Display intelligent search results in a dialog with multiple sections (AI Answer, Matching Articles, Step-by-Step Instructions, Related Keywords, You Can Also Ask, Glossary Terms, Helpful Tips, Contact Us), fully customizable layout, and embeddable via shortcode anywhere on your site.
+* **AI Smart Search:** Display intelligent search results in a dialog with multiple sections (AI Answer, Matching Articles, Step-by-Step Instructions, Related Keywords, You Can Also Ask, Glossary Terms, Helpful Tips, Contact Us), fully customizable layout, and embeddable via shortcode anywhere on your site.
+* **AI Quiz Generation:** Generate quiz drafts from KB articles with AI, then fine-tune the title, intro, questions, answers, and explanations before publishing.
 * **Content Protection (Access Manager):** Restrict knowledge base access to specific users, roles, or groups – ideal for private or internal documentation.
 * **Unlimited Knowledge Bases:** Create multiple knowledge bases with separate content (useful for different products or user groups).
-* **Extended AI Features:** Train the AI on additional content sources beyond your KB (like pages, posts, or custom post types), receive daily email notifications summarizing AI Chat and Search activity, and access advanced AI tools.
+* **Extended AI Features:** Train the AI on additional content sources beyond your KB (like pages, posts, or custom post types), upload PDFs and convert them into AI training notes, receive daily email notifications summarizing AI Chat and Search activity, and access advanced AI tools.
 * **Advanced Search Analytics:** Track what users search for, see top search terms, and find out when searches return no results (so you can fill the gaps).
 * **Article Rating & Feedback:** Enable users to rate articles and leave feedback, with analytics to show you the most helpful or lacking content.
 * **Custom Links (PDFs & External):** Turn articles into direct links to PDFs, external URLs, or other resources while still listing them in your KB.